How To Grow, Harvest, And Cook With Chives

 Companion Plants For Chive

 Chive has a distinct scent.
-It does appear to repel several pests such as aphids, mites, carrot flies, Japanese beetles, and weevils.
+It can repel several pests such as aphids, mites, carrot flies, Japanese beetles, and weevils.
 That is beneficial to plants that can be attacked by damaging insects.
 That means chive is a suitable near neighbor for parsley, broccoli, cabbage, eggplant, mustard, carrots, and beets.
 Chive is also a good neighbor for potatoes, peppers, rhubarb, roses, strawberries, and tomatoes.

 Chive attracts beneficial insects such as bees, butterflies, and beneficial wasps.